Som5ra/AI-Engine/README.md

 ### NOTES
-OPENMP does not support for Windows and IOS
+OPENMP does not support Windows and IOS for now